SnakeSocks/snakesocks-windows/README.md

 ## nogui edition

 Here is skcli backend for win32.
-If you're interested to it, follow instructions below.
-Else, try gui edition in [release](https://example.com).
+If you're interested in it, follow instructions below.
+Else, try gui edition in [release](https://github.com/SnakeSocks/snakesocks-windows/releases).

+### Download from release

+Needn't instruction, OK?

 ### Build from source